 - Narrative Construction: I noticed my narratives and caught my self-serving propensity to fudge the truth to myself.
 I started only telling stories to myself that were completely true, without exaggerations or half-truths.

-- Reason: I got good at discerning “just the facts” (always true), from “what I made the facts mean” (my interpretation), which made me logically consistent and quite reasonable.
+- Reason: I got good at discerning “just the facts” (my observations), from “what I made the facts mean” (my interpretation), which made me logically consistent and quite reasonable.

-- Congruency: I developed an internally consistent belief system, life storyline, identity, and value system.
+- Congruency: I developed an internally consistent belief system, life storyline, identity, moral code, and value system.

 - Scruples: to behave congruently, I started developing internal boundaries on myself that limited the degrees of freedom from which I allowed myself to consider when making decisions to act.
 This limited all types of exploitation (i.e. manipulation, ego-coddling, triangulation, power games, trickery, cheating, theft, taking more than I deserved).

-- Emotional Control: now that facts were separate from interpretation, I could clearly see how my interpretations/thoughts determined the way I felt at all times.
+- Emotional Agility: now that my observations were easily separable from my interpretations, I could clearly witness how my interpretations/thoughts determined the way I felt at all times.
+I began practising emotional self-control by managing my thoughts.

 - Sovereignty: I could easily discern other people’s emotional affect from my own emotions, which allowed me to sweep out their shit and break their spell over me.
 This allowed me to lay boundaries, speak up for myself, and honour myself.

-- Independence: No longer emotionally controlled, internally or externally, I became an independent entity, with clear intent, clear in thought, and become emotionally independent.
+- Independence: No longer emotionally controlled, internally or externally, I became an independent entity, with clear intent, clear in thought, and become emotionally independent.l

 - Self-Respect: I was legitimately proud of myself, started to esteem myself, and self-respect emerged naturally.

-- Self-Worth: with self-respect and internally-generated true pride in my accomplishments came a feeling that I mattered.
+- Self-Worth: with self-respect and internally-generated genuine pride in my accomplishments came a feeling that I mattered.

 - Authenticity: aware of my worth, I no longer needed to inflate my self-image.
 I was honestly living within a congruent world view that was fair to others, so my masks started melting away, and I became comfortable with being my unapologetic self.